 The Contractor has to prove his dedicated personnel specialises in large, deep-water MBES projects, with onboard interpretation by experienced geo- or marine scientists in seafloor mapping, characterisation of seabed, morphologic and morphometric anasis as well as water column data interpretation and reporting, fluent in English.
 A complete list of dedicated personnel shall be provided with the tender and Project Execution Plan.
+The Ordering Party exclude participation in the execution of the service in every aspect by citizens of Russia.
 The Contractor proves to have a robust workflow to handle the large quantity of data.
 Additionally, the Contractor must provide at least ten (10) places in single or double berth cabins for the Ordering Party's Cruise Participants (including two (2) trainees from developing states selected by the ISA as well as the Ordering Party's Delegates) and provide all with the necessary training, certificates and courses if required.
 The Contractor should inform the Ordering Party in advance of the requirements needed to enable unrestricted participation in the cruise and communicate the responsibilities of the Ordering Party's Cruise Participants.
-Ordering Party's Cruise Participants should be involved in the research work carried out onboard the vessel as part of the acquisition and processing (without interfering and influencing with the work carried out by the Contractor) and on the onshore party for detailed data interpretation.
+As part of increasing competence in exploration techniques (know-how), the Ordering Party's Cruise Participants shall be involved in the research work carried out onboard the vessel, as part of the acquisition and processing (without interfering and influencing with the work carried out by the Contractor) and in the onshore analyses for detailed data interpretation.
 Ordering Party's Delegates should be involved in onboard decision making and planning for the next day's survey based on comprehensive interpretation of MBES, SBP, (magnetic) and oceanographic data.